JetBrains/guide/site/javascript/tutorials/react_typescript_tdd/class_state/index.md

 export type CounterState = { count: number };
 ```

-Now the class definition and constructor [can setup state](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/class_components), which we'll use in the `render` method.
+Now the class definition and constructor [can set up state](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/class_components), which we'll use in the `render` method.
 Then last, change the `<span>` to use the value from the state, instead of a hardwired `1`:

 ```typescript